giteshk/devportal_kickstart_docker/README.md

 # Drupal 8 docker image for GCP

-This project is a reference for how to build a Drupal 8 docker image to be deployed on GCP.
+This project is a reference for how to build a Drupal 8 docker image to be deployed on Google Cloud Platform.

-You can download this project and add the files to your project to build docker image

-## Copy the below files to your project to build your docker image
-- Dockerfile
-- nginx-http.conf
-- php.ini
-- settings.php
-- Public files for drupal need to be mounted at /drupal-files/public
-- Private files for drupal need to be mounted at /drupal-files/private
-- Make sure that you have the following dependencies in your composer.json You will need to specify the php version.
-    ```
-        "ext-date": "*",
-        "ext-dom": "*",
-        "ext-filter": "*",
-        "ext-gd": "*",
-        "ext-hash": "*",
-        "ext-json": "*",
-        "ext-pcre": "*",
-        "ext-pdo": "*",
-        "ext-session": "*",
-        "ext-simplexml": "*",
-        "ext-spl": "*",
-        "ext-tokenizer": "*",
-        "ext-xml": "*",
-        "php": ">=7.2.0"
-    ```
-- cloudbuild.xml - Copy this file if you plan to use [Cloud Build](https://cloud.google.com/cloud-build/docs/)

-## Building this docker image locally
-To build the docker image on your instance run the following:

-    docker build -t devportal/kickstart .
+If you want to use this image you can download it from docker hub

+    docker pull giteshk/devportal_kickstart_docker

+If you would like to build your own container follow the instructions [below](#Want-to-build-your-own-docker-image)

 ## Running this setup locally
 1. Create a volume for the drupal files